TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   the number of coeffients other than the intercept (here, `p == 2`, since there are 3 groups and one is modeled as the coefficient) and `n` is sample size.
   Therefore, in the present case, leverage more than twice the expected average of `3 / n` would be considered high leverage.
+The higher the leverage of an observation, the more potential differences in the `y` value of that observation will tend to affect the coefficient estimates.
+For balanced ANOVA designs (all groups have equal sample size) the leverage of each observation is always the same.

 Influence: influential observations are those which, if removed from the sample, would result in a large change in the fitted values for the remaining